Leland Sklar: Peace/Love

-When Sklar gained notoriety in 1970, he was playing a 1962 Fender Jazz Bass, his first really good bass, which he carved up with the artistic flair of the time.
+When Sklar gained notice in 1970, he was playing a 1962 Fender Jazz Bass, his first professional bass, which he carved up with the artistic flair of the time.
 He calls it his Peace/Love bass.
 He played the bass on James Taylor's One Man Dog, on the early Section albums, and on Billy Cobham's Spectrum.
 He played it exclusively until 1974.

 Frankenstein

 Sklar's favorite instrument came next, an electric bass constructed by John Carruthers, the repairman at Westwood Music, in 1973.
-It was customized from various bass parts, consisting of a 1962 Fender Precision Bass neck, reshaped to the profile of Sklar's 1962 Fender Jazz Bass neck and fitted with mandolin fret wire, the smallest you can get (and on all of his subsequent basses), an alder Charvel P-Bass body with two sets of first-generation EMG Precision Bass pickups in reversed orientation, routed into J-Bass positions, and power by a 9 volt battery each, a Badass II bridge, and a prototype Hipshot detuner.
+It was customized from various bass parts, consisting of a 1962 Fender Precision Bass neck, reshaped to the profile of Sklar's 1962 Fender Jazz Bass neck and fitted with mandolin fret wire, the smallest available (and on all of his subsequent basses), an alder Charvel P-Bass body with two sets of first-generation EMG Precision Bass pickups in reversed orientation, routed into J-Bass positions, and power by a 9 volt battery each, a Badass II bridge, and a prototype Hipshot detuner.
 He refers to it as "Frankenstein".
 The bass has been used on roughly 85 percent of his recordings.